-The ants take the caterpillar up to the Bursaria plant to feed during the day and then return them to the ant nest at night.
+Each day, the ants take the caterpillar up to the rare plant to feed and then return them to the ant nest at night.
 While the caterpillar sleeps, the ants watch over them and keep them safe from predators.
-The ants get a sweet nectar from the caterpillars in return.
+And the ants get a sweet nectar from the caterpillars in return.